aktnk/3D_model_manager/README.md

 If you have trouble viewing a model in AR, please check the following:

-1.  **Are you using HTTPS?** The AR feature will not work over an insecure HTTP connection.
-2.  **Is your device compatible?** Your phone must support ARCore (Android) or ARKit (iOS).
+1.  **Is your device compatible?** Your phone must support ARCore (Android) or ARKit (iOS).
-3.  **Is the model file size optimized?** For best performance on mobile devices, model files should ideally be under 5MB.
+2.  **Is the model file size optimized?** For best performance on mobile devices, model files should ideally be under 5MB.
 Very large models may fail to load in AR.
-4.  **(For iOS) Is there a `.usdz` file?** While not always required, providing a `.usdz` version of your model is the most reliable way to ensure AR works on iPhones and iPads.
+3.  **(For iOS) Is there a `.usdz` file?** While not always required, providing a `.usdz` version of your model is the most reliable way to ensure AR works on iPhones and iPads.

 ## License